retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/export.md

 Options:

 * no
-* in a note field
+* in the 'note' field
+* in the 'note' field, but assuming the 'url' package is not loaded
-* in a URL field
+* in the 'url' field
+* in the 'url' field, but assuming the 'url' package is not loaded

 ### BibLaTeX